nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/security.rst

 You must keep this in mind and calculate the available space for the application partition.
 The recommended values are provided in the :ref:`ug_matter_hw_requirements_layouts` section.

-In addition, you can store the DAC private key in the KMU storage while using TF-M.
+By default, the DAC private key is stored in the KMU storage while using TF-M.
-To learn how to do it, see the :ref:`matter_platforms_security_dac_priv_key_kmu` section.
+See the :ref:`matter_platforms_security_dac_priv_key_kmu` section for more information.

 Cryptography
 ************